HsiaooooooJu/HsiaooooooJu/README.md

 </p>

 - 👋 Hi, this is @HsiaooooooJu
-- 🌱 I’m currently learning HTML / CSS / Javascript
+- 🌱 Frontend newbie since March, 2023
-- 👀  I’m looking for Frontend Developer based in Taipei or remote.
+- 👀 I’m looking for Frontend Developer based in Taipei or remote
 - 📫 kelllllyko@gmail.com

 <!---